pixie-io/docs.px.dev/content/tutorials/08-grafana.md

 4. Select **Apply** to save the panel.

-### Timeseries graph of throughput per service
+### Time series graph of HTTP throughput per service

-The following PxL query outputs a table of timeseries data for HTTP request throughput per service.
+1. Create a new panel following the directions in the previous section.

+2. Copy & paste this query into the Query Editor.

 ```python
 # Import Pixie's module for querying data.